-Here are a few simple steps you can take ahead of time to prepare for Medicare before you turn 65:
+Here are a few simple steps you can take ahead of time to prepare for Medicare before you turn 65.

 Create a free account on the Social Security website.
 Keep this site handy so you can track your earnings and verify them yearly.
 Wondering how much you’ll get from Social Security when you retire?
 You can use this account to get an estimate of your monthly Social Security benefit.
 And when you’re ready to start receiving your benefits, go to ssa.gov or visit any Social Security Administration office to apply.

-- Talk to a trusted financial advisor to discuss your expected income and expenses and determine the best financial plan to ensure you can afford your lifestyle during retirement.
+It’s important to make sure your earnings are recorded accurately because they will be used to determine your Social Security benefits in retirement.
+Talk to a trusted financial advisor to discuss your expected income and expenses and determine the best financial plan to ensure you can afford your lifestyle during retirement.
 Gather statements from your 401K, IRA or other retirement savings accounts.

-Tip: Look for a financial advisor who is certified financial planner (CFP).
+Look for a financial advisor who is certified financial planner (CFP).
 This means they are licensed and regulated and have undergone special training.
 You can use this tool to verify an individual’s certification and background.